MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netwnv/Get-NetVirtualizationProviderAddress.md

 Specifies an array of states of Provider Addresses.
 The acceptable values for this parameter are:

-- Preferred.
-  The address is unique.
+- `Preferred` - The address is unique.
-- Tentative.
-  The address is not yet verified.
+- `Tentative` - The address is not yet verified.
-- Duplicate.
-  There is a duplicate address on the network.
+- `Duplicate` - There is a duplicate address on the network.
-- Invalid.
-  The address lifetime has expired.
+- `Invalid` - The address lifetime has expired.
-- Deprecated.
-  The address cannot start new connections.
+- `Deprecated` - The address cannot start new connections.

 ```yaml
 Type: AddressState    []